 - When possible, speak to the organization’s privacy officer so that the incident can be logged and investigated and safeguards implemented if necessary to prevent similar occurrences.

-- Discuss with the sender how to contain the breach and what do with the misdirected fax (ex. return by mail, secure destruction, etc.) When possible, give the sender confirmation once the agreed upon action has been performed.
+- Discuss with the sender how to contain the breach and what to do with the misdirected fax (ex. return by mail, secure destruction, etc.).
+When possible, give the sender confirmation once the agreed upon action has been performed.

 - Do not keep a copy of the misdirected fax.

 - Do not attempt to forward the misdirected fax to the intended recipient as this could compound the breach.
 Leave that to the sender.

 - Consider proactively reporting the breach by notifying the IPC who has a legislated mandate to investigate privacy breaches and ensure they are properly managed.
 The IPC has a reporting form for public bodies to proactively report a privacy breach to the IPC – Proactively Reported Breach of Privacy Reporting Form for Public Bodies.

 - Is the personal information or personal health information particularly sensitive?

 - Are there multiple faxes with apparent multiple senders?